subzeta/ruling/README.md

 # To do
 * Increase the number of unit tests to prevent bad formatted rules from being executed.
 * Add more operators (in, for example).
-* Allow aliases ("is equal to" can be written as "is" and "is not equal to" as "is not"/"isn't").
 * Context values may permit callable functions too.
 * It can be interesting to implement a kind of *dump* method to show the interpreted rule.

+# Changelist
+* Allow aliases ("is equal to" can be written as "is" and "is not equal to" as "is not"/"isn't").